cloudaware/public-utilities/ansible-to-s3/README.md

 - Requirements:
  - python >= 2.6
  - python-boto
- - AWS EC2 External Inventory Script
+ - AWS EC2 External Inventory Script or ansible hosts file

 - How to install and configure AWS EC2 External Inventory Script you can find at the following link: http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script
 - You should to create a '~/.boto' file with these contents in the home directory of the user under which you will run a playbook: